 Here’s an example of a good subject line for emailing a resume:

-This example makes it immediately clear to anyone reading it that the email contains the job application of Paul Smith, who is applying for an IT manager position.
+This subject line immediately makes it clear that the email contains Paul Smith’s job application for an IT manager position.

 4. Attach your resume

 Next, attach your resume to the email.
-There are two standard resume file formats to choose from: PDF and DOCX.
-See if the job ad lists a preference.
-If you don’t see anything, either is acceptable, but be aware that both come with their own set of disadvantages.
+There are two standard resume file formats to choose from: .pdf and .docx.
+Check to see if the job ad mentions one or the other.
+If not, either is acceptable.

 Zara-Tindall-Event-Planner-Resume.pdf